tschaban/SONOFF-BASIC-firmware/README.md

 # Change log
 **0.8.9 (2017-06-08)**
 * Added option to select the type of external switch (mono- or bistable) on configuration screen
-* Added option to publish relay status to Domoticz
+* Added option to publish relay status to Domoticz (authorization is not implemented yet)
+* It's possible to request relay state by HTTP request http://ip-sonoff/?cmd=reportStatus

 **0.8.1 (2017-04-29)**
 * Defect fix: DS18B20 not launching